-It’s a ratio based on your monthly debt payments (your mortgage plus your other debts, including student loans) to your monthly income.
+It’s a ratio based on your monthly debt payments (your mortgage plus your other debts, including student loans) to your monthly compensation.

-Let’s say, for example, you’re trying to get a mortgage with a $1,500 monthly payment, you already pay $500 per month toward your student loans, and you and your spouse bring home $6,000 per month.
+Let’s say, for example, you’re trying to get a mortgage with a $1,500 monthly payment.
+You already pay $500 in monthly student loan payments.
+And you and your spouse bring home $6,000 per month.
 In that case, your DTI would be:

 [($1,500 mortgage + $500 student loans) / $6,000 monthly household income]= 33% DTI

 Most conventional lenders generally won’t approve you for a mortgage if your DTI is above 43%, according to the Consumer Financial Protection Bureau.
-If you have a lot of student loans and don’t earn a high income, that means you might not be approved for a mortgage big enough to purchase the home you want, or you may not even be able to get a mortgage at all.
+If you have high student loan payments but don’t earn a high income, you might not be approved for a mortgage that’s large enough to purchase the home you want.
+Or you may be unable to get a mortgage at all.

 In this case, your only option may be to pay down your student loans first and then worry about how to save for a house.